 Relax Surrounded by Nature at Reserva Tortuguero

 Laguna Tortuguero Nature Reserve is a large, natural body of water that is in the towns of both Vega Baja and Manatí.
 Just off the north coast of Puerto Rico, it is home to many species of plants and animals.
-Though the lagoon is known mostly as a fishing and kayaking area, the marsh and sandy land around it have other diversions like bird watching, trails for mountain biking and walking, and picnic pavilions.
+Though the lagoon is known mostly as a fishing and kayaking area, the marsh and sandy land around it have other diversions like bird watching, photography, trails for mountain biking and walking, and picnic pavilions.
 Managed by the Puerto Rico Department of Natural and Environmental Resources (Departamento de Recursos Naturales y Ambientales or DRNA), it is a nice place to spend some time exploring.

 Laguna Tortuguero